ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

   1. Using object references for identification will be slow for large data sets, as the grid has no way of indexing rows based on object reference.

-Although using object references is slower, this will only be an issue if working with large datasets (over 10,000).
+Although using object references is slower, this will only be an issue if working with large datasets (thousands of rows).

 ## Example: Updating with Transaction and Groups